rbowsley/lamplighthelp/source/20-1-0_Charge_Module-_An_Overview_Rules_and_Policies.markdown

 # 20.1.0 Charge Module: An Overview Rules and Policies

-> A charge rule contains a single logic-based step to calculate part of a charge, or decide how to allocate that charge.
+> A charge rule is a single logic-based step to calculate part of a charge, or decide how to allocate that charge.
 A policy is a combination of rules